 Pursuant to Air Navigation Regulations 145B, approved training organizations in accordance with Annex 1(Standards Document – Personnel Licensing) that are exposed to safety risks related to aircraft operations during the provision of their services;

-Pursuant to Air Navigation Regulations 34, operators of aeroplanes or helicopters authorized to conduct domestic commercial air transport; and international commercial air transport, in accordance with Annex 6, Part I or Part III, Section II, (Standards Document-International Commercial Air Transport, or Standards Document-International Operations Helicopters, Section II) respectively;
+Pursuant to Air Navigation Regulations 34, operators of aeroplanes or helicopters authorized to conduct domestic commercial air transport; and international commercial air transport, in accordance with Annex 6, Part I or Part III, (Standards Document-International Commercial Air Transport, or Standards Document-International Operations Helicopters, ) respectively;

-Note.— When maintenance activities are not conducted by an approved maintenance organization in accordance with Annex 6, Part I, 8.7 (Standards Document-International Commercial Air Transport, 8.7) , but under an equivalent system as in Annex 6, Part I, 8.1.2 (Standards Document-International Commercial Air Transport,, 8.1.2), or Part III, Section II, 6.1.2 (Standards Document-International Operations Helicopters Section II, 6.1.2), they are included in the scope of the operator’s SMS.
+Note.— When maintenance activities are not conducted by an approved maintenance organization in accordance with Annex 8, Part II, Chapter 6(Standards Document-International Commercial Air Transport, 8.7) , but under Annex 6, Part I, 8.1.2 b) (Standards Document-International Commercial Air Transport,, 8.1.2), or Annex 6, Part III, Section II, 6.1.2 b), (Standards Document-International Operations Helicopters Section II, 6.1.2), they are included in the scope of the operator’s SMS.

+operators holding a remotely piloted aircraft system (RPAS) operator certificate and authorized to conduct international operations in accordance with Annex 6, Part IV;

+Note. — When maintenance activities are not conducted by an approved maintenance organization in accordance with Annex 6, Part IV, they are included in the scope of the operator’s SMS.

-Pursuant to Air Navigation Regulations 145C approved maintenance organizations providing services to operators of aeroplanes or helicopters engaged in domestic commercial air transport; and international commercial air transport, in accordance with Annex 6, Part I or Part III, Section II (Standards Document-International Commercial Air Transport, or Standards Document-International Operations Helicopters, Section II) , respectively.
+Pursuant to Air Navigation Regulations 145C approved maintenance organizations providing services to operators of aeroplanes or helicopters engaged in domestic commercial air transport; and international commercial air transport, in accordance with Annex 6, Part I or Part III, (Standards Document-International Commercial Air Transport, or Standards Document-International Operations Helicopters, ) , respectively.

+approved maintenance organizations providing services to operators authorized to conduct international RPAS operations in accordance with Annex 6, Part IV;

 Pursuant to Air Navigation Regulations 145A air traffic services (ATS) providers in accordance with Annex 11 (Standards Document – Air Traffic Service Provider); and